Gen081/Chaos-Engineering/README.md

 - [kubectl](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html)

 To install kubectl using native package management.
+Use this link to install kubectl [Install and Set Up kubectl on Linux](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) and at almost the very end of the page, there will be the "native package management" section.

  Type these commands below:

 ![](pics/kubectl-install.png)